bolcom/libunftp/examples/README.md

-For more examples also see the libunftp extensions bundled in the crates directory.
+For examples see the `examples` directories in the libunftp extensions bundled in the `crates` directory.